hackbots-3414/BaseSwerve/README.md

-**Note: In 2023, there was an [issue](https://github.com/Team364/BaseFalconSwerve/issues/8) that prevented this code from working with MK4i's (or any module that used inverted motors).
-A [fix](https://github.com/Team364/BaseFalconSwerve/issues/8#issuecomment-1384799539) has been found, tested on a real robot, and this issue is believed to have been fixed as of 1/17.
-If anyone experiences any further issues, please report them.
-Thanks**

 # BaseFalconSwerve </br>

 **Basic Swerve Code for a Swerve Module using Falcon Motors, a CTRE CANCoder, and a CTRE Pigeon Gyro** </br>